infixtrading/flashbot/README.md

 Check out the default [configuration file](https://github.com/infixtrading/flashbot/blob/master/modules/server/src/main/resources/reference.conf) to see a list of available options.
 You can override any of the settings in your own `application.conf` file.

 ## Components
 Flashbot fully embraces Akka for persistence, streaming, clustering, fault-tolerance, and concurrency control.
-[Akka Cluster 2.5.x](https://doc.akka.io/docs/akka/2.5/index-cluster.html) is a requirement.
+[Akka Cluster 2.5.x](https://doc.akka.io/docs/akka/2.5/index-cluster.html) is a dependency, but running a cluster is not required.
+You may use Flashbot in standalone mode on a non-cluster actor system.

 ### `TradingEngine`
 The `TradingEngine` actor is the main class for running Flashbot.
 Starting a new trading engine is as simple as: